Eurovision Song Contest 1968

+Spain's win over the United Kingdom by a single point, marked the closest finish in the contest up to that point.

 Location

 Royal Albert Hall, London - host venue of the 1968 contest.

 The British Broadcasting Corporation (BBC) staged the 1968 contest in London, after winning the for the with the song "Puppet on a String" by Sandie Shaw.
 The venue selected was the Royal Albert Hall.
 This concert hall is known for hosting the world's leading artists from several performance genres, sports, award ceremonies, the annual summer Proms concerts and other events since its opening in 1871, and has become one of the United Kingdom's most treasured and distinctive buildings.
 At the time of the contest in 1968, the venue had a capacity of 7,000 seats.

 Participants

 Broadcasters from seventeen countries participated in the 1968 contest, the same countries that had participated in 1967.